KyzhangPy/PINNs_Benchmark/README.md

-## Tensorflow 1.0 - Code definition
+##  Code definition
-PINN for N-S equations benchmark
+This is a simple implementation of the Physics-informed Neural Networks (PINNs) using Tensorflow.